Generic Name: leuprolide (LOO proe lide)

 Before using Eligard

-You should not use Eligard if you are allergic to leuprolide or similar medications such as buserelin (Suprefact, Suprecor), goserelin (Zoladex), histrelin (Supprelin, Vantas), nafarelin (Synarel).
+You should not use Eligard if you are allergic to leuprolide or similar medications such as buserelin (Suprefact, Suprecor), goserelin (Zoladex), histrelin (Supprelin, Vantas), nafarelin (Synarel), or if you have:

-To make sure you can safely use Eligard, tell your doctor if you have any of these conditions:
+To make sure Eligard is safe for you, tell your doctor if you have:

 a personal or family history of osteoporosis;